 How to Encode and Decode URLs

-· 3 min read
+· 7 min read

 If you have ever seen %20 in a URL where a space should be, or %C3%A9 where an accented character belongs, you have encountered URL encoding.
 It is a fundamental part of how the web works, and understanding it helps you debug broken links, API issues, and form submissions.
+A browser-based encoder handles the entire job locally without uploading your data to a server.

 What URL encoding does

 URLs can only contain a limited set of characters safely: letters (A-Z, a-z), digits (0-9), and a few special characters (-, _, ., ~).
-Everything else — spaces, accented characters, emoji, and symbols like &, =, #, ? — must be converted to a safe format.
+Everything else (spaces, accented characters, emoji, and symbols like &, =, #, ?) must be converted to a safe format.

 URL encoding (also called percent-encoding) replaces unsafe characters with a % followed by their hexadecimal byte values: